Mr-Precise/liberty-pre/README_EN.md

 Currently in development.

 ### How does it work?
-Checks for everything necessary, the presence of an existing process, OS.
+Checks for everything necessary, the presence of an existing process, the interface language and OS.
 Reads the specified configuration file with startup arguments, then runs winws.exe with administrator rights in a minimized window.
 If we are on Linux, we also check for sudo, it asks for a password and nfqws starts.
 By default, reads the configuration (profile) `default.cfg`
 When you first launch the program, it `automatically` creates the necessary shortcuts with configurations in the same directory.
-To run with an alternative configuration, run liberty-pre with the argument `-c config_name.cfg`
+To run with an custom configuration, run liberty-pre with the argument `-c config_name.cfg`
 For example, create a shortcut to liberty-pre.exe with the argument `liberty-pre.exe -c discord.cfg` to use only for Discord.

+### Localization
+The program automatically detects OS language:
+- If the system language is **Russian**, messages are shown in **Russian**.
+- For any other system language messages are shown in **English** only.

 ### OS compatibility
 #### Full Windows support: